keymanapp/keyman/developer/src/kmc/README.md

     ./build.sh configure build

-or
+or (less preferably -- build.sh is more efficient):

     nmake configure build

-Once you have `configure`d once, you should not normally need to do it again unless dependencies change. `./build.sh` without parameters will do the default action, which is `build`.
+Once you have `configure`d once, you should not normally need to do it again unless dependencies change or you clean the build folder. `./build.sh` without parameters will do the default action, which is `build`.

+TODO: Note that kmc currently depends on kmc-* to have been configured; while the build of kmc will do the typescript component of the build, it will not be able to do any other build steps, so you may wish to build each of the components separately, one time.

 How to run the tests
 --------------------